Last updated: 11 September 2020

-When paying for heating is a struggle during chilly winter weather, the Cold Weather Payment is meant to help.
-The government offers this assistance to eligible households in very cold weather.
-Here’s a closer look at what this payment entails, as well as how to find out if you’re eligible.
+If you’re struggling to pay for heating during chilly winter weather, and you meet certain criteria, the Cold Weather Payment from the Department of Work and Pensions is meant to help.
+The government offers the payment to eligible households in very cold weather.

-For those who are eligible, the Cold Weather Payment works out to £25 per week for each qualifying seven-day period of freezing temperatures.
-After each qualifying period, you should receive your payment within 14 working days.
-This will be deposited into the same bank or building society account used for any other benefit payments.
+For those who qualify, the Cold Weather Payment pays £25 for each seven-day period of very cold weather between 1 November and 31 March.
+After each qualifying period, you should receive the payment within 14 working days, paid into the same bank or building society account used for any other benefit payments.

 ‘Cold weather’ in this instance is defined as temperature averages of zero degrees Celsius or below.
 These temperatures must be consistently low for seven consecutive days.
 The term is defined by the Met Office, which uses its weather stations to record temperatures.

-This cold weather allowance is available between 1 November and 31 March each year, covering the winter months when households might struggle with high heating costs.
+This cold weather allowance is available between 1 November and 31 March each year to cover the winter months when households might struggle with high heating costs.
 It’s important to note that this is just one grant available during this time frame.
-Cold Weather Payments are unrelated to Winter Fuel Discounts, so you may be eligible for both.
+Cold Weather Payments are unrelated to Winter Fuel Payment, so you may be eligible for both.
 This assistance doesn’t affect other benefits you might receive.

 So, how do you know if you’re eligible for the Cold Weather Payment?
 To begin with, the temperatures where you live must fall below zero degrees for seven consecutive days, as outlined above.